UAV-assisted Online Machine Learning over Multi-Tiered Networks: A Hierarchical Nested Personalized Federated Learning Approach: Numerical Evaluation and Discussion

 \subsection{Data Offloading/Processing Optimization}

-We focus on the optimization (i.e., blue) block from Fig.~\ref{fig:overall_flow}. {Note that our optimization formulation from Sec.~\ref{sec:netwrok_pfl} adjusts the performance and energy consumption of {\tt HN-PFL} and is separable with respect to each swarm.} We investigate the performance of our optimization solver on a single swarm composed of two workers and two coordinators training for a device cluster composed of ten devices in Figs.~\ref{fig:optimizer_performance}-\ref{fig:greed_rho}, averaging over 10 experiments.
-In particular, Fig.~\ref{fig:optimizer_performance} varies $1 -\theta$, i.e. scaling the importance of the ML model performance in the objective of $\bm{\mathcal{P}}$, and {investigates the following optimization parameters for {\tt HN-PFL}}: device-to-UAV data offloading ($\boldsymbol{\rho}$), coordinator-to-worker data offloading ($\boldsymbol{\varrho}$), aggregate data processing (i.e., $D_j\times \alpha_j$, $\alpha_j=\alpha_{j,1}+\alpha_{j,2}+\alpha_{j,3}$), and worker CPU frequency determination ($\boldsymbol{g}$).
-As the network operator places greater importance on ML model performance (i.e., increasing $1-\theta$), our solver increases data offloading, i.e., larger average $\bm{\rho}$ in Fig.~\ref{fig:optimizer_performance}(a), and swarm leaders also instruct their workers to increase their CPU frequencies in Fig.~\ref{fig:optimizer_performance}(c). { In this manner, more data is offloaded and subsequently processed within the same time frame, which increases the ML model performance.} Fig.~\ref{fig:optimizer_performance}(b) also demonstrates that the coordinator UAVs never retain data for themselves as the average $\bm{\varrho}$ is $0.5$, which implies that all the data is getting offloaded to the 2 workers.
-This is the case since the coordinator UAVs are only used for data relaying and do not have data processing power.
+{Next, we focus on the optimization (i.e., blue) block from Fig.~\ref{fig:overall_flow}, which relates to the network control aspect of our problem.} Note that our optimization formulation from Sec.~\ref{sec:netwrok_pfl} adjusts the performance and energy consumption of {\tt HN-PFL} and is separable with respect to each swarm.
+We investigate the performance of our optimization solver on a single swarm composed of two workers and two coordinators training for a device cluster composed of ten devices in Figs.~\ref{fig:optimizer_performance}-\ref{fig:greed_rho}, averaging over 10 experiments. {In practice, a network operator can vary $1 -\theta$, which scales the importance of the ML model performance vs. energy consumption in the objective of $\bm{\mathcal{P}}$.
+In Fig.~\ref{fig:optimizer_performance}, our optimization responds by adjusting {\tt HN-PFL}'s parameters: device-to-UAV data offloading ($\boldsymbol{\rho}$), coordinator-to-worker data offloading ($\boldsymbol{\varrho}$), aggregate data processing (i.e., $D_j\times \alpha_j$), and worker CPU frequency determination ($\boldsymbol{g}$).} As the network operator places greater importance on ML model performance (i.e., increasing $1-\theta$), our solver increases data offloading, i.e., larger average $\bm{\rho}$ in Fig.~\ref{fig:optimizer_performance}(a), and swarm leaders also instruct their workers to increase their CPU frequencies in Fig.~\ref{fig:optimizer_performance}(c). { In this manner, more data is offloaded and subsequently processed within the same time frame, which increases the ML model performance.} Fig.~\ref{fig:optimizer_performance}(b) also demonstrates that the coordinator UAVs never retain data for themselves as the average $\bm{\varrho}$ is $0.5$, which implies that all the data is getting offloaded to the 2 workers.
+This is the case since the coordinator UAVs are only used for data relaying.
 The joint effect of larger average $\boldsymbol{\rho}$ and $\boldsymbol{g}$ is more average total data processed, seen in Fig.~\ref{fig:optimizer_performance}(d).